Farmers React to USDA Allocating $700 Million for Regenerative Agriculture

 “If the Trump administration wants this initiative to succeed, USDA must make sure the Natural Resources Conservation Service—after significant funding cuts—has enough staff to get these dollars out quickly and fairly, reaching farmers across America, not just the largest operations by default,” she said in a statement.

-Two regenerative farmers, who spoke to The Epoch Times on the condition of anonymity, said that they are skeptical of the pilot program, citing their belief that NRCS practices are ecologically unfavorable and their doubts about the efficacy of government grants.
+Two regenerative farmers, who spoke to The Epoch Times on condition of anonymity, said they are skeptical of the pilot program, citing their belief that NRCS practices are ecologically unfavorable and their doubts about the efficacy of government grants.

-“We’re very, very confident of his [Zeldin’s] commitment to make sure to reduce toxic exposures to the American people,” Bettencourt said.
+“We’re very, very confident of [Zeldin’s] commitment to make sure to reduce toxic exposures to the American people,” Bettencourt said.

 SBA Director of Rural Affairs Richard Kingan described the pilot program as “an initiative that reflects a forward-thinking commitment to healthier communities and a resilient food supply.”